-This report, including our conclusions, has been prepared solely for the Directors of EDF Energy Holdings Limited and its Licensees in accordance with our engagement letter dated 15 April 2021, to assist the Directors in reporting on the CSS to the Regulator Ofgem.
-We permit this report to be displayed on the EDF Energy website www.edfenergy.com1, to enable the Directors to show they have addressed their governance responsibilities by obtaining an independent assurance report in connection with the CSS.
+This report, including our conclusions, has been prepared solely for the Directors of EDF Energy Holdings Limited and its Licensees in accordance with our engagement letter dated 4 April 2022, to assist the Directors in reporting on the CSS to the Regulator Ofgem.
+We permit this report to be displayed on the EDF Energy website www.edfenergy.com, to enable the Directors to show they have addressed their governance responsibilities by obtaining an independent assurance report in connection with the CSS.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors as a body and EDF Energy Holdings Limited and its Licensees for our work or this report except where terms are expressly agreed between us in writing.
-The maintenance and integrity of the EDF Energy Holdings Limited website is the responsibility of the Directors of EDF Energy Holdings Limited; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the CSS since it was initially presented on the website.

-Deloitte LLP 29 April 2021 London
+Deloitte LLP 29 April 2022